 - Cost.
 You pay only for the services you use and have no unexpected expenses that can affect your financial state.
 By choosing a month-by-month payment option, you will prevent cloud computing costs from damaging your budget.
 What’s more, you don’t have to pay for on premise servers and other types of physical hardware that ensure stable performance as this is done by your partner.

 - Scalability.
-You pay on-demand for the services you use.
+You pay for on-demand for the services you use.
 Once you scale up or down, you can change your subscription plan and adjust services accordingly.

 - No legwork.
 You shouldn’t care about the system’s maintenance, updates, and security as this responsibility is put on the cloud service provider.

 - Cloud security.
 Trusted cloud service providers like Amazon or Google assure top-notch security of their solutions.
 60% of all data in the world are stored in the cloud environment.
 By choosing a reliable partner, you will get the highest security assurance and regular data backup opportunities.
 A trusted cloud service provider leverages effective risk management strategies and regularly conducts data backups to eliminate the chances of data loss.
-They also provide their clients with security certificates that confirm the ability of the company to secure sensitive data.
+They also provide their clients with security certificates that confirm the ability of the company to protect sensitive data.

 - Quick start.
 Beginning to use cloud software is a matter of a day or a few.
 You don’t have to install power-consuming solutions on your computer.
 Instead, you access everything needed online.